 - Facilitates API Standards Users entering into bilateral partnerships to bring new innovations to market more simply and quickly.

 On behalf of the payments industry, the API Centre:

-- Builds an infrastructure foundation that can be re-used and evolved to the industry’s wider Payments Direction strategic objectives, including request-to-pay, proxy identifier, faster payments and informative transactions.
+- Builds an infrastructure foundation that can be re-used and evolved to the industry’s wider Payments Direction strategic objectives.

-- Fosters and encourages a more dynamic and digital network, while also simplifying the partnering and development pathway for those in the API ecosystem.
+- Fosters and encourages a more dynamic and digital network, while also simplifying the partnering and development pathway for those in the open banking ecosystem.

 - Enables the ongoing standardisation of an API set, ensuring APIs are maintained and managed, and new APIs and functionality are developed in response to market demand.